-From its inception in 1989, Hollywood Studios gone from a working film studio to a theme park only, all the while still keeping that Disney magic alive, and finding new ways to amaze the millions of guests that visit each year.
+From its inception in 1989, Hollywood Studios went from a working film studio to a theme park only, all the while still keeping that Disney magic alive, and finding new ways to amaze the millions of guests that visit each year.

-In this post, we’ll cover everything you need to know about Disney’s Hollywood Studios Orlando, including all the rides and attractions, entertainment and restaurants you will find when you visit.
+In this post, we’ll cover everything you need to know about Disney’s Hollywood Studios Orlando, including all the rides and attractions, entertainment, and restaurants you will find when you visit.

 It’s been hard to visit Hollywood Studios at times in the recent past.
 The park has undergone more transformations than any of the other 3 Disney theme parks in Florida, with a name change, and no original MGM Studios opening day attractions left today.

 Instead, Hollywood Studios has transformed into the home of Star Wars (Galaxy’s Edge), Toy Story, and some of the best rides in Walt Disney World.
 There is still some work left to do, but we’re excited for the future of the park and where it will be moving forward

 We’ll also share with you the history of Hollywood Studios and how MGM Studios started, explore each one of its themed areas, and share some of our favorite tips and tricks we’ve learned in the decades we’ve been going to the park.

 Before we get started make sure to read these other useful resources we’ve put together on Disney’s Hollywood Studios to help you plan your visit: